metis-data/test-queries-analyzer/README.md

 ## Inputs
 - `metis_api_key`: The Metis API key to use for creating the test
 - `github_token`: The GitHub token to use for commenting on the pull request
-- `target_url` (optional): The URL to use for the Metis API.
-Default: https://app.metisdata.io

 ## Usage